fashionretail

 One: many stores have received a small percentage of the Spring-Summer pieces, which makes it complicated to assemble outfits.
 Why does this happen?
 Top brands monopolise good manufacturers.
 So smaller brands get materials late (for the same reason) and consequently are left as the last link of the chain.
 Therefore, they cannot deliver on time.

 Two: markdown strategies and how to get rid of the stock in excess that stores keep purchasing.
 Even though retailers are perfectly aware that the number of people entering a store isn’t the same as in the pre-pandemic time, they don’t stop overstocking.
-Of course, it gets more complicated to sell discounted items!
-They are available online and offline throughout the year.
-Markdowns aren’t attractive anymore.
-And a discount isn’t the only reason people purchase a product.
+As a result, selling discounted items becomes more complicated.
+In fact, these discounts are available online and offline throughout the year, making markdowns less attractive.
+Furthermore, a discount is no longer the sole reason people purchase a product

 Can we find solutions to revive the fashion business?

-These solutions need to experiment with new ways of operating the fashion business.
+Solutions must experiment with new ways of operating within the fashion business.

 Less but better.